Fund accounting: Overview

 Nonprofit organizations and government agencies have special requirements to show, in financial statements and reports, how money is spent, rather than how much profit was earned.
 Unlike profit oriented businesses, which use a single set of self-balancing accounts (or general ledger), nonprofits can have more than one general ledger (or fund), depending on their financial reporting requirements.
 An accountant for such an entity must be able to produce reports detailing the expenditures and revenues for each of the organization's individual funds, and reports that summarize the organization's financial activities across all of its funds.

 Fund accounting distinguishes between two primary classes of fund.: those funds that have an unrestricted use, that can be spent for any purposes by the organization, and those that have a restricted use.
 The reason for the restriction can be for a number of different reasons.
 Examples include legal requirements, where the moneys can only be lawfully used for a specific purpose, or a restriction imposed by the donor or provider.
 These donor/provider restrictions are usually communicated in writing and may be found in the terms of an agreement, government grant, will or gift.

 When using the fund accounting method, an organization is able to therefore separate the financial resources between those immediately available for ongoing operations and those intended for a donor specified reason.
 This also provides an audit trail that all moneys have been spent for their intended purpose and thereby released from the restriction.

 An example may be a local school system in the United States.
 It receives a grant from its state government to support a new special education initiative, another grant from the federal government for a school lunch program, and an annuity to award teachers working on research projects.
 At periodic intervals, the school system needs to generate a report to the state about the special education program, a report to a federal agency about the school lunch program, and a report to another authority about the research program.
 Each of these programs has its own unique reporting requirements, so the school system needs a method to separately identify the related revenues and expenditures.
 This is done by establishing separate funds, each with its own chart of accounts.

 Nonprofit organizations

 Nonprofit organization's finances are broken into two primary categories, unrestricted and restricted funds.
 The number of funds in each category can change over time and are determined by the restrictions and reporting requirements by donors, board, or fund providers.

-Unrestricted funds are, as their name suggests, unrestricted and therefore organizations don't necessarily need more than a single General Fund, however many larger organizations use several to help them account for the unrestricted resources.
+Unrestricted funds are, as their name suggests, unrestricted and therefore organizations do not necessarily need more than a single General Fund, however many larger organizations use several to help them account for the unrestricted resources.
 Unrestricted funds may include: